 Use the link above to get up to 80% off the VyprVPN service!

-PureVPN is another popular option here in China.
-They boast over 1 million users world-wide and their market share in China seems to be growing at a rapid pace.
+PureVPN is another popular option here.
+They boast over 1 million users world-wide and their market share seems to be growing at a rapid pace.

 While I wasn’t a big fan of their software at first, thankfully they have since updated the design and it functions much better.

-Their speeds are excellent and I found them to be the best in terms of streaming – at least for me out here in western China.
+Their speeds are excellent and I found them to be the best in terms of streaming – at least for me out here in Xinjiang.

 What you might find useful is their “Server Selection Tool” where you tell the software what you want to do (download, stream US content, stream UK content, etc) and it will tell you which servers best suit you needs.